anoma/nspec/docs/node_architecture/types/engine.juvix.md

 ## Engine instance type

-Additionally, we define the `Engine` type, which represents an engine within a family.
+Additionally, we define the `Engine` type, which represents an engine.
 A term of this `Engine` type is referred to as an engine instance.
-Each engine instance is associated with a specific name and a family of engines, plus a declaration of its own execution context, that is, the specific state, mailbox cluster, acquaintances, and timers.
+Each engine instance is associated with a specific name and behaviour, plus a declaration of its own execution context, or environment, that is, the specific state, mailbox cluster, acquaintances, and timers.

 ```juvix
 type Engine (S M H A L X : Type) := mkEngine {